earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

     END
 ~~~

-To get this working with grpc, all I need to do is change `test.sh` to use `grpcurl`:
+To get this working with gRPC, all I need to do is change `test.sh` to use `grpcurl`:

 ~~~{.bash caption=">_"}
 # echo "=== Test Reflection API ==="